tedstreete/opi-prov-life/examples/sztp/README.md

-# sZTP and DHCP adn HTTP
+# sZTP and DHCP and HTTP

 ## Docs